Selecting a language will automatically trigger the translation of the page content.

 Scamming

-Verified 18 May 2022 - Directorate of Legal and Administrative Information (Prime Minister), Ministry of Justice
+Verified 15 January 2024 - Directorate for Legal and Administrative Information (Prime Minister)

-The scam consists for the scammer to obtain a good, a service or money by deception (false name, fraudulent maneuvers...).
-There's offense fraud if it is shown that the perpetrator intended to deceive his victim.
+A scam is when the perpetrator obtains a good, a service or money by deception (fraudulent maneuvers...) if it is shown that the perpetrator intended to deceive the victim.
 If you are a victim, you can file a complaint with the police or gendarmerie or by mail with the prosecutor.
 For some Internet scams, you can file a complaint online using the THESEE online service.
+We present you with the information you need to know.

 Definition